How Financially Fit Are You?

 Create A Budget

 Being financially fit involves knowing where your money should be allocated each month.
 You don't need to be a financial whiz to prepare a budget, and you don't need complicated spreadsheets.
 You can simply take the list of items from your money allocation review and write down the amount you plan to spend each month next to each heading.
-Sometimes this process forces you to recognise that you may need to make some significant changes.
+Sometimes, this process forces you to recognise that you may need to make significant changes.
 The key is to ensure that you have all the major items of expenditure covered; you have your goals and vision in mind, and your spending helps you work towards these; plus, you are living within your means.

 Debt Elimination